Kalondepatrick/community_waste_Management/README.md

 # Data Resources

 The dashboard uses multiple data sources.
-We are intergrating data on human population from Malawi National Statistical Office, waste disposal from open Litter Maps and data from an ODK survey that we created for monitoring Mudi river.
+We are intergrating data from the following sources:
+- Human population from Malawi National Statistical Office
+- Waste disposal from open Litter Maps and data from an ODK survey that we created for monitoring Mudi river.
+- Admistration boundaries from Malawi Spatial Data Platform (MASDAP)

 We also intend to integrate data from social media (Based on previous cleanup campaigns).

 # Key insights